orcfax/docs/docs/orcfax-solution/orcfax-vision.md

 additional products benefit from an increased pool of primary source data providers, which enhances their reliability and security.

-### Decentralized & permissionless pool of validators vs off-chain kyc-ed validators
+### Decentralized & permissionless pool of validators vs Off-chain kyc-ed validators

 Requiring data validators to go through regulatory know-your-customer (KYC) processes and/or requiring individuals to sign contracts goes against the very